 - Tiene / Tengo… – Has / Have

-As you can imagine, these expressions are very versatile because they can be combined with different vocabulary for tourists:
+As you can imagine, these expressions are very versatile because they can be combined with different words for tourists:

 Quiero dos boletos.